coderholic/pyradio/README.md

 In any other case you will have to [build it from source](docs/build.md).

-**Note:** Please avoid installing PyRadio via `pip`.
-I ([s-n-g](https://github.com/s-n-g)) am not the creator of this project, nor do I maintain it on [The Python Package Index (PyPI)](https://pypi.org/project/pyradio/).
+**Note:** Please avoid installing **PyRadio** via **pip**.
+I (user [s-n-g](https://github.com/s-n-g) @ github) am not the creator of this project, nor do I maintain it on [The Python Package Index (PyPI)](https://pypi.org/project/pyradio/).
 As a result, the version available there is outdated and I cannot provide any support for it. \
 \
-\
-Furthermore, please refrain from using any third-party packaging methods, such as Snap or AppImage.
+Furthermore, please refrain from using any third-party packaging methods, such as **Snap** or **AppImage**.
 I am not affiliated with these services or projects, and I cannot guarantee the functionality or version of **PyRadio** provided through them.
 Additionally, I am unable to offer support for any issues related to these packaging methods.

 ## Basic usage